 What I want is so simple I almost can’t say it: elementary kindness.
 Enough to eat, enough to go around.
 The possibility that kids might one day grow up to be neither the destroyers nor the destroyed.
 That’s about it. –Barbara Kingsolver

 Self-sufficiency.
-It’s about taking responsibility.
-It’s about giving up the illusion that someone else is going to take care of us for the long term, whether it’s the government, a spouse, a church, parents.
-We can gain some sense of sovereignty in our lives when we become someone that we and maybe others can rely on, rather than looking for someone that we can rely on to be stronger than ourselves.
-Yet people who say they want to be self-sufficient may not recognize the degree to which they were and are supported by the infrastructure they were born into.
-No one is self-sufficient except the loincloth man who lives alone in a national park, sleeps in a cave, and lives off what he hunts (Sincero, 2013).
+This is fundamentally about taking responsibility and relinquishing the illusion that any external entity—be it the government, a spouse, a religious institution, or parents—will provide over the long term.
+A sense of personal sovereignty can arise when we become individuals on whom ourselves and perhaps others can depend, rather than constantly seeking someone stronger to rely upon.
+However, the aspiration for self-sufficiency often overlooks the significant support provided by the existing infrastructure into which we are born.
+No one is self-sufficient except the “loincloth man” who lives alone in a national park, sleeps in a cave, and lives off what he hunts (Sincero, 2013).
 Certainly he is independent, as long as he stays away from the authorities who would fine him for poaching.
 Few want that extreme of independence.
 Self-reliance could be understood to mean we are givers as much or more than we are takers.
 We are so tired of the takers, whether we believe the story of the right or of the left, about who the biggest takers are.
 To move on, can we agree both stories have some degree of validity?
 We need to get out from under the thumb of both.

 There are people who are dependent upon this social system which is killing the planet.
 I mean that’s—part of the problem is that just like any good abusive situation, we have been made dependent upon the very system that’s exploiting us, and part of the reason that we don’t fight back more is because if your experience is that your water comes from a tap and that your food comes from the grocery store…you will fight to the death to defend that system that brings you your food and water, because your life depends on it.
 And similarly…if your experience is that your water comes from a river and that your food comes from a land base, you will fight to the death to defend that, because your life depends on it.
 But we have all been so made dependent on this system.
 (Jensen, 2011, 36:04)